M2GIL/IataaaJavaIA/README.md

 # Iataaa JavaIA
-Iataaa JavaIa web service which may contain artificial intelligence to game checkers
+Iataaa JavaIa web service which may contain artificial intelligence to game checkers.

 ## Getting Started
 ### Building the project